Yellow Chili's

 Instructions

-• To make homemade garam masala, start by cleaning the whole spices.
-Check for any dirt, stones, or debris, and feel free to pick them before using them in your recipes.
-In a wide frying pan over medium heat, add the coriander seeds and roast until they become aromatic.
-Be careful not to burn the spices, as it will ruin the flavor of the garam masala
+• Begin by thoroughly cleaning the whole spices to remove any dirt, stones, or debris.
+In a wide frying pan over medium heat, roast the coriander seeds until they become aromatic.
+Be careful not to burn them to preserve the flavor.

 Roasting coriander seeds in a frying pan.

-• Once the coriander seeds are roasted, remove the pan from the heat and transfer the seeds to a plate or bowl to cool
+• After roasting the coriander seeds, take the pan off the heat and transfer the seeds to a plate or bowl to cool down.

 Roasted coriander seeds in a glass bowl.

-• Next, add the remaining spices listed in the recipe to the pan and toast them over low-medium heat until they become aromatic.
-Once they are aromatic, remove them from the heat and transfer them to a bowl or plate to cool
+• Next, add the remaining spices from your recipe to the pan.
+Toast them over low to medium heat until they release their aroma.
+Once aromatic, remove them from the heat and transfer to a separate bowl or plate to cool.
+Preventing them from burning is key here as well.

 A frying pan with whole Indian spices.

-• Once the spices have cooled to room temperature, transfer them to a blender and blend them into a fine powder
+• Once all the spices have cooled to room temperature, place them in a blender and process them into a fine powder.
+Blend until the texture is smooth and consistent, enhancing the overall quality of your Garam Masala.

 A bowl of Garam Masala placed on a grey table.